 Signs and symptoms of cystic acne

-Cystic acne is even more visible because it is the severe form that produces cysts and nodules in addition to numerous inflammatory papules and pustules.3 Acne can also cause visible scarring.
+Acne produces symptoms familiar to all of us.
+Cystic acne is even more visible because it is the most severe form and produces cysts and nodules alongside inflammatory papules and pustules.
+Acne can also cause visible scarring.

 All forms of acne can affect self-esteem and mood, but the risk of psychological distress is higher for cystic acne as it typically has a greater impact on the appearance of the face and disproportionately affects young adults who may be more socially sensitive.

-- 'Ice pick' scars (small, deep pits)
+- 'ice pick' scars (small, deep pits)

-- Larger pits
+- larger pits

-- Shallow depressions
+- shallow depressions

-- Hypertrophic scarring (red, raised scars).
+- hypertrophic scarring (red, raised scars)